 Generally, a sample representing about three-eighths of the NHIS responding households is made available for use in MEPS.
-This was the case for Panel 13.
-For Panel 12 about one quarter of the NHIS responding households were sampled for MEPS.
+This was the case for Panels 13 and 14.

 A subsample of the responding NHIS households is drawn for MEPS interviewing.
 Because the MEPS subsampling has to be done soon after NHIS responding households are identified, a small percentage of the NHIS households initially characterized as NHIS respondents are later classified as nonrespondents for the purposes of NHIS data analysis.
 This actually serves to increase the overall MEPS response rate slightly since the percentage of NHIS households eligible for MEPS is slightly larger than the NHIS household-level response rate and some NHIS nonresponding households do participate in MEPS.
 However, as a result, these NHIS nonrespondents who are MEPS participants have no NHIS data available to link to MEPS data.